gschurck/keybr-vision/docs/translations_report.md

 * *Average accuracy*
 * *Relative Accuracy*
 * *Repeat each word:*
+* *Calibrate the keys coordinates.*
 * *Keyboard hardware emulates layout*
 * *Switch the current interface layout.*
 * *Circle color: {label1} – hit count, {label2} – miss count.*
 * *Generate lessons that resemble the specified programming lan...*
 * *Practice punctuation characters that are specific to a progr...*
 * *This is a histogram of the accuracies of all users, and your...*
-* *Show color coding of the keyboard zones.
-Use this option to ...*
-* *Bar color: {label1} – hit count, {label2} – miss count, {lab...*
-* *Generate typing lessons from the text of a book.
-All keys ar...*
 * ...

 # Finnish

 Translated: 207 messages, 2162 words

-Untranslated: 129 messages, 2531 words
+Untranslated: 132 messages, 2537 words

 * *GO!*
 * *Time*